DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 	- Instead, the bubbles will be separated into 2 different layers for foreground and background.
 The background will stay stationary, but the foreground PNG will be animated via the Unity animator.
 - We need 2D VFX for using the powers.

+### Player Animations
+- We are completely scrapping each hand operating independently.
+It looks too awkward.
+	- There's no way to naturally do this while showing the UI at the same time.
+- Use both hands to hold the gun por favor.
+- The left hand will transition from the gun to the power charge animation when the player uses the power.
+	- The left hand animations will keep the palm facing up so that the diegetic UI will still be on-screen
+- Remove the syringe from the top side of the player's hand.
+Having something hang from an appendage is a little weird.
+- Instead, near the elbow (remember, the palm is facing upward), we will have all 4(?) power vials to indicate which powers the player currently has equipped.
+	- The vials drain when the player uses the power.
+	- As a matter of fact, we need to redo the syringe images Robert made.
+The player is NOT using syringes for the powers.
+The gauntlet uses vials to administer the powers.
+	- Also, we need to have some type of tube to convey that the tubes are draining into the player's system.
+- We need to add a camera shake for when the player gets hit.
+- Right now we have no way to convey to the player how charged the power is.
+	- When the player is actively charging the power, they'll have one animation.
+Maybe like an open hand.
+The hand is open, but tense.
+	- When the power is fully charged, the player will have a closed fist.
+It should also shake a lil bit.
+	- When the player uses the power, they will release their clenched fist.
+	- Keep in mind, the palm is still facing upward in all these motions so that the UI is still visible.
+- We are now gonna use both hands to reload.
+Powers are disabled while reloading.
+- Gun recoil animation
+- While the player is relapsing, shake the left hand.

+### Enemy Animations
+- Idle animation LOOP. it has to seamlessly loop
+- Transiti

 ## New ART Workflow

 We don't have an actual new workflow solidified right not, but we're planning to have specific people only work on specific things.